niiknow/lambda-template/README.md

 tenant: 'the tenant id',
 template: {
   url: 'https://the.template.url',
-  engine: 'pug',
+  engine: 'dot',
-  engine_options: 'engine options'
+  engine_options: 'engine options',
+  extension: 'dot'
 },
 state: {
   item: 'json/context object to pass to template or the public url to get the json, example: product or recipe'